 As a woman, aim for 1.3 milligrams of daily B-6 until you’re 50 years old.
 Once you reach age 51, you’ll need to increase your intake to 1.5 milligrams each day, according to the Food and Nutrition Board of the Institute of Medicine.

 As with many nutrients, your vitamin B-6 recommendation goes up if you’re pregnant to further help your body get the energy you need from food and to support your increase in blood.
 Throughout your pregnancy, you’ll need 1.9 milligrams of B-6 each day.
-Then, if you decide to nurse your newborn, increase your intake a little more to 2 milligrams daily.
+Then, if you decide to nurse your newborn, increase your intake to 2 milligrams daily.

 Skin lesions, extreme sensitivity to the sun, nausea, diarrhea and heartburn are other warning signs that you ingested too much B-6.
-Avoid going over the tolerable upper intake level for the vitamin, which is 100 milligrams a day for all adults, the Office of Dietary Supplements reports.
+Avoid going over the tolerable upper level intake for the vitamin, which is 100 milligrams a day for all adults, the Office of Dietary Supplements reports.
 This is the maximum amount you can have before negative side effects generally start occurring.

 Where to Get It

-A medium banana, 1 cup of diced, cooked potatoes or 8 ounces of marinara sauce each give you 0.4 milligram of the vitamin.
-You’ll even get around 0.1 milligram of B-6 from 1 cup of cooked, enriched rice, 1/2 cup of raisins, half a cup of cooked spinach or 1 ounce of mixed nuts.
+A medium banana, 1 cup of diced, cooked potatoes, or 8 ounces of marinara sauce each give you 0.4 milligrams of the vitamin.
+You’ll even get around 0.1 milligrams of B-6 from 1 cup of cooked, enriched rice, 1/2 cup of raisins, half a cup of cooked spinach or 1 ounce of mixed nuts.
 Many of these foods are full of other B vitamins as well, so you are sure to get a good dose of nutrition from healthy foods rich in vitamin B-6.